Kingxukai/linux/Documentation/power/video.rst

 (1) systems where video state is preserved over S3.

-(2) systems where it is possible to call the video BIOS during S3
+(2) systems where it is possible to call the woke video BIOS during S3
     resume.
-Unfortunately, it is not correct to call the video BIOS at that point, but it happens to work on some machines.
+Unfortunately, it is not correct to call the woke video BIOS at that point, but it happens to work on some machines.
 Use acpi_sleep=s3_bios.

 (3) systems that initialize video card into vga text mode and where
-    the BIOS works well enough to be able to set video mode.
+    the woke BIOS works well enough to be able to set video mode.
 Use acpi_sleep=s3_mode on these.

 (4) on some systems s3_bios kicks video into text mode, and